Update March: This residency has been cancelled

-Georgian writer Dato Turashvili will stay at the Netherlands Institute for Advanced Study (NIAS) in Amsterdam as writer in residence for one semester.
-The residency is a fellowship organised by the Dutch Foudantion for Literature together with NIAS-KNAW.
-He will be working on a book about Dutch man who becomes part of the Georgian independence movement in the 1910s.
+Georgian writer Dato Turashvili was invited to stay as writer in residence at the Netherlands Institute for Advanced Study (NIAS) in Amsterdam for one semester.
+This residency is a fellowship organised by the Dutch Foudantion for Literature together with NIAS-KNAW.
+Turashvili planned to write a book in Amsterdam about a Dutch man who becomes part of the Georgian independence movement in the 1910s.
+Unfortunately the residency, which started in February and was intended to last until July, had to be cancelled in March because of the COVID-19 epidemic.

 Dato Turashvili (1966) is a Georgian fiction writer – author of novels, travel stories, theatre plays and movie scripts.
 He is one of Georgia’s leading intellectuals.
 In the late 1980s, Turashvili led the student protest movements against the Soviet regime in his home country.
 Since then, he published 17 books, including The Flight from the USSR (2008).
 This book is based on the Tbilisi-hijacking in 1983, when nine young Georgians hijacked a plane from Tbilisi to Leningrad in the hopes of fleeing to Turkey.
 It was translated into Dutch as Weg uit de USSR (Cossee) and was received with great acclaim.